 Antifungal And Antibacterial Properties of Yolk

-- The egg yolk of kiwi birds have natural antifungal and antibacterial properties.
+- The egg yolk of kiwi birds has natural antifungal and antibacterial properties.

 - It is an important adaptation because their underground moist burrows are fertile breeding sites of fungi and bacteria.